 Buy/Borrow a copy of F. Scott Fitzgerald's The Great Gatsby and read it.
-This short novel fits in with the Tragedy genre that you will study in Year 12 for Paper 1.
+This short novel fits in with the Tragedy genre that you will study in Year 12 for Paper 1 but is not actually a set text.

-Pick a character or theme that interests you and prepare a short presentation on it.
-Your presentation should include:

-- How the author presents the character or theme. - Key episodes of the text that interest you. - Analysis of language and structure to support this.
+- 1. Pick a character or theme that interests you and prepare a short presentation on it.
+Your presentation should include: - How the author presents the character or theme. - Key episodes of the text that interest you. - Analysis of language and structure to support this.

-Your presentation could take the form of a Powerpoint Presentation, flashcards or a handout - be creative!
+Your presentation could take the form of a Powerpoint Presentation, flashcards or a handout - be creative but please make sure it is your own work (we want your interpretations not A!!)
+You will have the opportunity to share this in small groups in your class in September.